EMDR therapy and counselling for trauma and PTSD

 Look for 5 things you can see – the object furthest away from you, the object nearest to you, the object you are most drawn to, the object you can’t quite work out – be creative, don’t go for the obvious, the idea is to get your senses working hard to enable a fully functioning thinking brain.

 Find 4 things you can touch – Notice the texture, is it a calming and soothing feel or irritating and uncomfortable.
-Pets are a great object here – if you have a dog / cat notice how different the ear fur is to the back fur, the tummy hair compared to the leg hair.
-Plants and other objects of nature are also great examples as they often have lots of different textures.
+For example, you might feel the cool surface of a table, the softness of a blanket, or the texture of a houseplant.
+Pets are a great object here – if you have a dog or cat notice how different the ear fur is to the back fur, the tummy hair compared to the leg hair.

-Identify 2 things you can smell – again smell is an intricate sense, but we often don’t take the time to identify the various scents that make up our environment.
-You might seek out smells you really like, such as a favourite perfume or food.
+Identify 2 things you can smell – the sense of smell is intricate, but we often don’t take the time to identify the various scents that make up our environment.
+You might notice the scent of fresh air, plants, flowers, coffee, food, or perfume.
+Explore both pleasant and neutral smells around you.

 And finally, reward yourself with something you can taste – whether that be your favourite drink, a boiled sweet you can take your time with or indulging in a sweet or savoury snack of your choice.
 Eating and drinking is not associated with the survival response.
 It tells your body that all is well, there is no danger and normal activity can resume.